 The Spanish were the first Europeans to set foot in Texas.
 However, after exploring it, they abandoned it for 160 years until the French claimed the land.

-The Spanish then undertook multiple missions, both on land and water.
+The Spanish then undertook numerous missions, both on land and at sea.
 This was done to locate the head of the French expedition, Sieur de La Salle, and terminate the French colony in Texas.

 Early Spanish Exploration (1519-1685)